What Does Trauma Insurance Cover? Meaning and Definition

 Is critical illness insurance worth having in Australia?

 A major trauma, serious injury, or illness can stop you from working and jeopardise your finances.
-At such a time, critical illness insurance gives you peace of mind, knowing you can still pay the bills, support yourself and your family, and medical and rehabilitation costs.
+At such a time, critical illness insurance gives you peace of mind, knowing you can still pay the bills, support yourself and your family, and cover medical and rehabilitation costs.

 What is the difference between income protection and trauma insurance?